BIDL8588/478finalproject/README.md

 #Password “Cracking” Science (Synthetic Only)

-This project will examine the sternght of synethic passwords by hashing and attempting to crack this offline(brute-force or ditioncary).
-The overall goal of tihs project is to understand the weakness of passwords and compare which passwrod provides more resistance to the different hashing algorithms.
+This project will examine the strength of synthetic passwords by hashing and attempting to crack them offline(brute-force or dictionary).
+The overall goal of this project is to understand the weakness of passwords and compare which password provides more resistance to the different hashing algorithms.

 #Project Struct